Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 Dizziness or balance problems | You may feel unsteady on your feet or experience a sudden loss of balance. |

-Severe headache | A sudden, severe headache with no known cause can be a warning sign of stroke, especially if it’s accompanied by other symptoms. |
+Severe headache | A sudden, severe headache with no known cause can be a warning sign, especially if it’s accompanied by other symptoms. |

 Other possible signs | These can include nausea, vomiting, difficulty swallowing, fainting, or seizure. |